docker/docs/ee/ucp/admin/configure/store-logs-in-an-external-system.md

 ---
 title: Configure UCP logging
-description: Learn how to configure Docker Universal Control Plane to store your logs on an external log system.
+description: Learn how to configure Docker Universal Control Plane to store your logs on an external log system and configure an appropriate log level.
 keywords: ucp, integrate, logs
 ---

-You can configure UCP for sending logs to a remote logging service:
+You can configure UCP's log level and destination for sending logs to a remote logging service:

 1. Log in to UCP with an administrator account.
 2. Navigate to the **Admin Settings** page.